NotThorny/AttackModifier/README.md

 # Attack Modifier Basics

 ### This plugin is basically a cosmetic-only simple implementation of how this could work.

- Attack as Raiden to make fun things happen.

  You may get hit by your own attacks.